OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114SoftwareDesignAndMVC.rst

 .. admonition:: Try It Yourself

-  In Eclipse, use the *Project > Download Assignment...* menu command to download the lab project named "ex09.02-AddressBookMVC"
+  In Eclipse, use the *Project > Download Assignment...* menu command to download the exercise project named "ex09.02-AddressBookMVC"

   Refer to `01.02: Lab: LightBot for Beginners <https://profdev-lms.tlos.vt.edu/courses/2832/assignments/10634>`_ if you need to review the instructions for downloading Eclipse projects.